Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Background and Problem Setting

-Adversaries with white-box knowledge are the most effective and destructive attackers.
+Attacker's knowledge shows the access level of the adversary to model's parameters, gradients, architecture, and training data.
+This knowledge is categorized into white-box, black-box, and gray-box based on the adversary's access level \cite{pitropakis2019taxonomy}. \paragraph{White Box} Adversaries with white-box knowledge are the most effective and destructive attackers.
 These attackers have a full access to model's architecture, parameters, and gradients during training with full knowledge on the training data; this enables the attackers to generate adversarial samples based on the gradients and training data, which makes them very powerful.
-However, in a real-world scenario, adversaries can't achieve such an access, making them more suitable for research and testing the models' robustness \cite{pitropakis2019taxonomy,bountakas2023defense}.
+However, in a real-world scenario, adversaries can't achieve such an access, making them more suitable for research and testing the models' robustness \cite{pitropakis2019taxonomy}. \paragraph{Black Box} In black-box scenario, unlike white-box, the adversaries have no knowledge about the model and the presence of any defense system.
+The adversaries can only give inputs and receive the corresponding outputs \cite{lin2023sensitive}. \paragraph{Gray Box} Gray box knowledge lies between white box knowledge and black box knowledge.
+The adversary has some degree of knowledge about the target system, which is not as perfect as white box, and is not as scarce as black box knowledge \cite{pitropakis2019taxonomy}.